 As all activities are conducted in English, prospective scholars will be expected to have a level of IELT 7 in written and spoken English.
 Confirmation of this will be requested.

-As a UK Border Agency (UKBA) Highly Trusted Sponsor, The University of Birmingham is required to ensure that all our international visitors hold a visa which is appropriate for the purpose of their visit to the UK.
-If your application is successful, our International Student Advisory Service (ISAS) will carry out an assessment to identify the correct visa for your visit.
+As a UK Border Agency (UKBA) Tier 4 Sponsor, The University of Birmingham is required to ensure that all our international visitors hold a visa which is appropriate for the purpose of their visit to the UK.
+If your application is successful, our International Student Team (IST) will carry out an assessment to identify the correct visa for your visit.
 If necessary, we will issue the correct documentation in support of your visa application; but it is the Scholar’s responsibility to use this to enter the UK under the advised visa route.
 No correspondence from the University of Birmingham, other than where specified, should be used in support of a visa application.

 Fees and Entitlements